 As is required by the pensions and (where relevant) investment regulation, the suitability of various types of investments have been considered, as the need to diversify investments to reduce risk of investment in too narrow range.
 The risk associated with the investments is controlled through the diversification of asset classes and investment managers.
 A small cash balance is also maintained to meet the liquid requirements of the Fund.
-A large proportion of the assets relate to equities (64% of scheme assets) and UK Government bonds (19%).
+A large proportion of the assets relate to equities (61 per cent of scheme assets) and UK Government bonds (18 per cent).
 The Bedfordshire Pension Funding Strategy is monitored annually or more frequently if necessary.